openhwgroup/cva6/docs/04_cv32a6_design/source/cv32a6_execute.rst

 In the IDLE state of the Page Table Walker (PTW) finite state machine, the system awaits a trigger to initiate the page table walk process.
 This trigger is often prompted by a Shared Translation Lookaside Buffer (TLB) miss, indicating that the required translation is not present in the shared TLB cache.
 The PTW's behavior in this state is explained as follows:

 1. The top-most page table is selected for the page table walk.
-In the case of SV32, which implements a two-level page table, the level 1 page table is chosen.
+In all configurations, the walk starts at level 0.
 2. In the IDLE state, translations are assumed to be invalid in all addressing spaces.
 3. The signal indicating the instruction page table walk is set to 0.
 4. A conditional check is performed: if there is a shared TLB access request and the entry is not found in the shared TLB (indicating a shared TLB miss), the following steps are executed:

    a.
-The address of the desired Page Table Entry within the level 1  page table is calculated by multiplying the Physical Page Number (PPN) of the level 1 page table from the SATP register by the page size (4kB).
-This result is then added to the product of the Virtual Page Number (VPN1), and the size of a page table entry(4 bytes).
+The address of the desired Page Table Entry within the level 0  page table is calculated by multiplying the Physical Page Number (PPN) of the level 0 page table from the SATP register by the page size.
+This result is then added to the product of the Virtual Page Number, and the size of a page table entry.
+Depending on the translation indicated by enable_translation_i and en_ld_st_translation_i at the different levels [HYP_EXT * 2:0] the corresponding register (satp_ppn_i[HYP_EXT * 2:0] and bits of the VPN are used.

 .. figure:: ../images/ptw_idle.png
-   :name: **Figure 21:** Address of Desired PTE at Level 1
+   :name: **Figure 21:** Address of Desired PTE at Level 0
    :align: center
    :width: 68%
    :alt: ptw_idle

-   **Figure 21:** Address of Desired PTE at Level 1
+   **Figure 21:** Address of Desired PTE at Level 0

 .. _example:

    b.
-The signal indicating whether it's an instruction page table walk is updated based on the ITLB miss.
+The signal indicating whether it's an instruction page table walk is updated based on the itlb_req_i signal.
    c.
 The ASID and virtual address are saved for the page table walk.
    d.
 A shared TLB miss is indicated.